huaweicloud/terraform-provider-huaweicloud/website/docs/r/s3_bucket.html.markdown

 * `bucket` - (Optional, Forces new resource) The name of the bucket.
 If omitted, Terraform will assign a random, unique name.
 * `bucket_prefix` - (Optional, Forces new resource) Creates a unique bucket name beginning with the specified prefix.
 Conflicts with `bucket`.
 * `acl` - (Optional) The [canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) to apply.
 Defaults to "private".
+* `tags` - (Optional) A mapping of tags to assign to the bucket.
+* `force_destroy` - (Optional, Default:false ) A boolean that indicates all objects should be deleted from the bucket so that the bucket can be destroyed without error.
+These objects are *not* recoverable.
 * `policy` - (Optional) A valid [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) JSON document.
 Note that if the policy document is not specific enough (but still valid), Terraform may view the policy as constantly changing in a `terraform plan`.
 In this case, please make sure you use the verbose/specific version of the policy.
-* `force_destroy` - (Optional, Default:false ) A boolean that indicates all objects should be deleted from the bucket so that the bucket can be destroyed without error.
-These objects are *not* recoverable.
 * `website` - (Optional) A website object (documented below).
 * `cors_rule` - (Optional) A rule of [Cross-Origin Resource Sharing](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) (documented below).
 * `versioning` - (Optional) A state of [versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) (documented below)